pipermerriam/ethereum-alarm-clock-docs/docs/accounts.rst

 provided prior to the execution of the call, so that the sender of the executing transaction can immediately be reimbursed for the gas costs.

-The account and associated funds for each ethereum address are used to pay for the calls scheduled by that address.
+The account and associated funds are used to pay for any calls scheduled by that address.
 Inturn, each ethereum address may withdraw or deposit funds in its account at any time with no restrictions.

 It is also possible to deposit funds in the account of another address.
 You cannot however withdraw funds from any address other than your own.